microsoft/community-content/SeasonOfAI/azure-ai-studio/train-the-trainer-instructions.md

 * Enter one manual (How much do the TrailWalker hiking shoes cost?)
 * Show how to import more test data using the dataset: contoso-outdoor-evaluation
 * Run All and review results

+### Demo 2 - Add your own data

+**Goal: Show the ease and power of adding your own data to the conversation**

+* Add data (dataset: contoso-outdoor-products-and-climate)
+* Create Index (index: contoso-outdoor-products-and-climate-index)
+* "Add your own data" in the playground environment
+* Hybrid Search
+* Use model: gpt-4-turbo
+* Ask question "What products are suitable for the San Francisco climate?" - call out references to data provided

+### Demo 3 Part 1 - Models-as-a-Service (MaaS) and fine-tuning

+**Goal: Show the ease of customization and diversity of models**

+* Show Model Benchmarking
+* Deploy Llama 2.7b text  as Pay As You Go
+* Fine-tune Llama 2.7b text - providing training and validation datasets
+* Deploy Fine-tuned model as Pay As You Go, open in playground and test

+### Demo 3 Part 2 - Multi-modality

+**Goal: Show the power of multi-modality**

+* Generate images with Dall-e 3
+* Use speech to text in playground to ask a question
+* Multi Vision (Create half day itinerary based on photo)
+* Use AI Vision service enhancements toggle to extract what is in the image.

+### Demo 4 - Evaluations and Deployments

+**Goal: The ability to evaluate and test before going to production and easy deployment and production monitoring**

+Prompt Flow:
+* Show the "Contoso Outdoor RAG" prompt flow

+Evaluate:
+* Show Built-in Evaluation wizard with question and answer pairs
+* Show output of evaluation metrics: Groundedness, Relevance and Coherence

+Deploy:
+* Show deployment wizard steps
+* Show deployed flow and test
+* Show monitoring you can enable for your production model based on evaluation metrics monitoring over time
+* Gradually switch traffic from one model deployment to another as engineering best practice.